TanmayAmbadkar/DRL-FOV/README.md

 ## Model Architecture

-The model architecture can be broken down into 2 parts.
-The first part processes an individual 360 saliency frame to get an embedding for it.
+The model architecture can be broken down into two parts.
+The first part processes an individual 360 saliency frame to get an embedding.
 The downstream model takes all embeddings to output an action.

 ### Frame Embedding Model